renuka-fernando/envoy-policy-engine/policy-kernel/SPEC.md

 **Validation Timing:**

 - **Startup**: Routes are validated against discovered agents.
 Invalid routes are marked and logged.
-- **Runtime**: Before each request, the kernel validates the policy chain against currently healthy agents.
+- **Runtime**: During request phase processing, the kernel validates **BOTH** request and response policy chains upfront against currently healthy agents.
+If either phase fails validation, an immediate error response is returned.
+The response phase uses the cached validation results from request phase.
-- **Dynamic Updates**: When route policies are updated, validation occurs immediately.
+- **Dynamic Updates**: When route policies are updated, validation occurs immediately for both request and response policy chains.

 **Logging:**